Kafaldu/GeoSpot/README.md

 - right click on screen, click inspect
 - navigate to little phone icon and click on it
 - select type of phone display you would like to visualize

+Features:

+- Offline mode: Cached map data used when API is unavailable with visual indicators
+- Social interaction: Users can now like posts and add comments
+- Map-based location discovery with daily reveals
+- Profile customization with virtual pets
+- Friend system with following/followers
+- Local and friends feed for posts